yfwang27/StatisticsInR_original2016/Statistics2016/Session1_describe_the_data.md

 ========================================================
 R comes with functions for extracting information from most common distibutions types.
 An example of standard R functions for dealing with distibution can be seen here using the normal distributions.

-- pnorm - cumulative distribution for x
+- pnorm - cumulative distribution for x, aka c.d.f. (cumulative distribution function)
 - qnorm - inverse of pnorm (from probability gives x)
-- dnorm - distribution density
+- dnorm - distribution density, aka p.d.f. (probability density function)
 - rnorm - random number from normal distribution

 Distributions